 12) If you have more than one item for trade, please post them in one single topic instead of starting a new post for each item.

 13) No more than two bumps per post, please.

 14) Please post in either the Trading Post or Wanted sections, but not both.

 15) If your item is no longer available for trade, please ask a Mod via PM to delete your post, use the "Full editor" option to replace the post title with "DELETE," or lock your post, and we will delete it.

 16) For "grey area" 'items, please do not post it/them in both the Model Cars and Model Trucks Trade/Wanted sections.
 Pick one section, whichever you feel fits your item best, based on the category designations.

 Motorcycles, boats, snowmobiles, ATVs, bicycles and other items which are non-car/truck items, but still automotive kit-related, should be posted in the Model Cars: Trading Post or Wanted sections.
 Parts and accessories/parts which can be used on both cars and trucks, such as emergency vehicle light bars, tires, wheels, engines, and decals should also be posted in the Model Cars: Trading Post or Wanted sections unless they are kit parts sourced from a truck kit or are a part which is normally used on a model truck.
 For example, if you're looking for a Detroit Diesel engine, a set of mudder off-road tires, a headache rack, a topper, an axle truss, Rubber Duck hood ornament, or a wrecker boom, those all should be posted in the Model Trucks: Trade/Wanted section.

-If you're unsure about where to post or have any questions, please PM a moderator and ask one of us.
+If you're unsure about where to post or have any questions, please PM a moderator and ask.